-An image analysis programme called ImageJ was used to achieve a more precise measurement of % cover which could be compared with the traditional means of assessment.
-The photographs were opened within the ImageJ program which distinguishes contrasts in colour/tone and is therefore able to compare the colour of the macroalgae against the background substrate.
-Prior to analysis the images were modified within photoshop to ensure a substantial colour contrast and enable the program to pick up the differences.
-ImageJ converts the colour image to a greyscale which is later changed into binary form to highlight the thresholds.
+The photographs were first edited in photoshop to remove debris and any other spots that may influence the overall % cover such as green shells.
+Photoshop is then able to highlight only those areas of green seagrass or macroalgae with the background remaining pale and indistinguishable.
+The photographs are then opened within the ImageJ program which distinguishes contrasts in colour/tone and is therefore able to compare the macroalgae against the background substrate.

+ImageJ is used to convert the black and white quadrat photo into binary form to highlight the thresholds.
 The entire quadrat is calibrated against a known measurement scale from which the highlighted area can be spatially analysed.
 A percent cover is calculated using the area of macroalgae cover against the area of the quadrat as calibrated in ImageJ.
 These percentages were used as a comparison against the skilled eye estimations as submitted by the participants.